- Written by Dr.Mehmet Demircioglu

 Yes, beard transplants are different from scalp hair transplants in design, angle, density, and healing.
 Beard hair grows in a very visible area of the face.
 The angles are often flatter and more directional.
 Poor placement can be obvious because people look directly at the face.

 The donor source also matters.
 In many beard transplant cases, scalp hair is used to create or improve facial hair.
-Scalp hair and beard hair are not identical, so the surgeon must plan carefully to create a believable texture and direction.
+Scalp hair and beard hair are not identical, so the surgeon must plan carefully to create a natural texture and direction.
 The decision should not be reduced to coverage.
 The goal is a beard pattern that looks like it belongs to the face.

 Beard transplant recovery can include redness, swelling, crusting, and temporary shedding.
 Patients must avoid picking and must follow shaving instructions carefully.
 The face is a socially sensitive area, so I discuss timing and expectations clearly before surgery.

 Body or beard hair can sometimes be used as an additional donor source for selected scalp cases, but it is not a perfect replacement for scalp donor hair.
 Beard hair can be thicker and more wiry.
 Chest hair can have a different growth cycle and texture.
-These grafts must be used with care and usually work better as support than as the main source for a soft hairline.
+These grafts must be used carefully and usually work better as support than as the main source for a soft hairline.

 I explain the limitations in my article about body hair as a donor source for hair transplant.
 The decision should be based on donor need, hair match, and realistic expectations.

 Yes, women can have hair transplant surgery, but female hair loss must be diagnosed carefully.
 Some women have a pattern that can be improved with transplantation.
-Others have diffuse thinning across the scalp, active shedding, PCOS-related hormonal hair loss, iron deficiency, thyroid disease, traction loss, or scarring conditions that need medical evaluation first.
+Others have diffuse thinning across the scalp, active shedding, PCOS related hormonal hair loss, iron deficiency, thyroid disease, traction loss, or scarring conditions that need medical evaluation first.

 The donor area is especially important in female patients.
 If the donor itself is miniaturizing, surgery may not be safe or predictable.
 A transplant depends on moving strong hair.
 If the donor hair is not stable, the result can be disappointing even if the surgery is technically performed well.